What is Agile SDLC and how should you use it in 2021?

 For large software projects, where you want to avoid a brand-destroying fiasco at all costs, this seems like it makes sense.

 But it’s nearly impossible to predict all the necessary elements before jumping in.
 So your initial requirement analysis often fails to include everything you need.

-Instead, iterations with ongoing testing and communication typically lead to better results.
+Instead, iterations with ongoing testing, quality assurance, and communication typically lead to better results.

-When you look at the different stages, Agile might not seem so different.
-But you have to remember that it breaks a larger project down into smaller cycles or Sprints.
+When you look at its stages, Agile might not seem so different from Waterfall.
+The pivotal point is that this development process breaks a larger project down into smaller cycles or sprints.

 You repeat this process with every Sprint.